richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 IMAGEPATH_TAGS = os.getenv("IMAGEPATH_TAGS")
 ```

-Re-run the "Load Environment Variables" code and restart the kernel.
+Re-execute "Load Environment Variables" code and restart the kernel.

 ##### Add Demonstration Code
 Click "+ Markdown" and paste the following annotation into the resulting cell: